 In Australia, construction generates well over 20 million tonnes of waste each year, which makes it Australia’s greatest source of managed waste.
 Globally, building waste accounts for around half of the solid waste we generate.

 Why does that matter?
-The production of building materials and their eventual disposal has an environmental impact at every stage, from extracting and processing the raw materials, to manufacturing and transportation, to their eventual disposal.
+The production of building materials and their eventual disposal has an environmental impact at every stage, from extracting and processing the raw materials to manufacturing and transportation, as well as the eventual disposal.

 Existing waste management policies in construction

 At this point, Australia runs the risk of full landfills by the year 2025.
 To help forestall this, construction companies need to hop on the sustainable waste management train.
 Let’s first cover some basics of what government is doing.